iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 ### Connecting a new LoRaWAN sensor
-After the battery of the Dragino LSN50 sensor is inserted, the configuration dashboard in iQunet server shall display a new LoRaWAN device under the LoRa Radio Module.
+After the battery of the Dragino LSN50 sensor is inserted, the configuration dashboard of the iQunet server shall display a new LoRaWAN device under the LoRa Radio Module.
 The devEUI found on the LSN50 sensor should match the devEUI as displayed in the dashboard.